 - Sending out newsletters.

 - Organizing webinars that help your customers to understand complex topics and gain real-time answers to relevant questions.
-Webinars can also be leveraged to collect users’ email addresses to build an email list.
+To build an email list, Webinars can also be leveraged to collect users’ email addresses.

-- Offering online courses that educate your users more about your services or useful tools that can be used in their workflow (e.g., SEO tips).
+- Offering online courses that educate your users more about your services or useful tools for their workflow (e.g., SEO tips).

 Examples of Brand Loyalty